Horodok, Lviv Oblast: History

 Horodok was first mentioned by Nestor the Chronicler in the Primary Chronicle.
 The Galician–Volhynian Chronicle mentions that the King Daniel of Galicia came to Horodok with his forces to join Mstislav Mstislavich the Bold while they fought with Polish-Hungarians over the Galician land.

 In the mid-14th century, together with whole Kingdom of Rus, the settlement was annexed by the Kingdom of Poland.
 Its name was changed to Gródek, and it remained in Poland for the next 400 years.
-In 1372, King Jagiello founded here a Roman Catholic parish.
+In 1372, King Władysław II Jagiełło founded here a Roman Catholic parish.
 During this reign, Gródek also received Magdeburg rights.
-This was the place where King of Poland and Grand Duke of Lithuania Jagiello died on 1 June 1434.
+This was the place where King of Poland and Grand Duke of Lithuania Jagiełło died on 1 June 1434.

-Until the Partitions of Poland, Gródek was part of Ruthenian Voivodeship.
+Until the First Partition of Poland, Gródek was administratively located in the Ruthenian Voivodeship in the Lesser Poland Province.
 A battle between Ukrainian Cossack and Polish forces took place here in 1655 (see Battle of Horodok (1655)), in which Ukrainian Cossack Bohdan Khmelnytsky defeated Polish forces and then laid siege to Lviv.

 In 1772, Gródek was annexed by the Habsburg Empire, as part of Austrian Galicia, where it remained until late 1918.
 German-speaking settlers established their own colony, called Vorderberg (1788).
 Austrian authorities closed local Franciscan monastery, turning it into a military depot.
-In 1903, a monument to Wladyslaw Jagiello was unveiled here, and in 1906, the name of the town was changed from Gródek to Gródek Jagielloński, in honour of the king.
+In 1903, a monument to Władysław II Jagiełło was unveiled here, and in 1906, the name of the town was changed from Gródek to Gródek Jagielloński, in honour of the king.
 During World War I, Horodok was twice the location of fierce battles: In the Battle of Gródek (1914), the advancing Russian army captured the town from Austria-Hungary, and a year later, a combined German and Austro-Hungarian force fought the Russians in the Battle of Gródek (1915).